dfulmer/spreadsheet-maker/README.md

 pytest --cov=combine_tsv --cov-report=html = this generates the coverage report.

+# Directory apps/5
+python tsv_to_excel.py - after making some edits, this worked.
+The spreadsheet has one blank sheet to begin with but now first row formatting.

+Tests - I had a tests file but it didn't work at all, one test FAILED, one had ERROR.

 # Directory apps/7
 app.py - this did create a spreadsheet.
 But there was an error on opening.
 There is a blank worksheet.
 The second cell of the second row of the summary tsv isn’t in the spreadsheet.
 Otherwise the data seems to be there.